Robert Rodriguez: Influences

-Robert Rodriguez has brought a number of his favorite and most influential directors on his television show, The Directors Chair.
+Robert Rodriguez has brought a number of his favorite and most influential directors on his television show, The Director's Chair.
 Some of these directors included John Carpenter, Quentin Tarantino, and George Miller.

-He was also influenced by the spectacle of Mighty Morphin Power Rangers in his youth, which he later went on to produce the theatrical version of said television show, as reflected his action scenes and attempts to create "edge of the seat" thrill in his work.
+Rodriguez's favorite movie as a child was Escape to Witch Mountain, and admits that film, alongside Willy Wonka & the Chocolate Factory, Chitty Chitty Bang Bang, various James Bond films and various Ray Harryhaussen films influenced and inspired him while he was working on the Spy Kids series.

+He also said on IGN that children will support anything that is empowering to them, citing Home Alone and Mighty Morphin Power Rangers, saying "You can't understand, 'Why do you like Power Rangers?'
+Well, it's empowerment, and children – especially younger children – they need their mom just to go to the mall, you know?
+They can't drive themselves wherever they want.
+So when they see kids being very empowered, flying around in jet packs, being proactive, it's empowering to them".

 Collaborations

 Rodriguez has cast certain actors in more than one of his projects.
 Danny Trejo has appeared in ten of his projects, while Antonio Banderas, Salma Hayek, and Cheech Marin have all appeared in seven; Alexa PenaVega has appeared in six, and Jessica Alba, Daryl Sabara, Tom Savini, and Patricia Vonne have all appeared in five.